 - Confirm the expected date of delivery

 A 19-week scan requires almost no special preparations.
-But it is important that you have a full bladder for the scan.
-Nonetheless, this does not mean that you should be uncomfortably full.
-It is better to ask your doctor regarding how much water you should drink before the scan.
+But it is essential that you have a full bladder for the scan.
+This does not mean that you should be uncomfortably full.
+It is better to ask your doctor how much water you should drink before the scan.

-A full bladder is helpful because it makes the upward-tilting uterus slant back the other way compelling it to temporarily provide a flatter surface which allows the doctor to have a clear view of the pelvis, uterus, and ovaries.
+A full bladder is helpful because it pushes the uterus upwards, making it accessible to the scanning probe and gives a clear view.
+This allows the doctor to have a clear view of the pelvis, the uterus, and the ovaries.

-For the scan, you may like to wear loose and comfortable clothing that can aid the sonographer to have easy access to your belly.
+For the scan, you should wear loose and comfortable clothing that allows the sonographer to have easy access to your belly.

-How Long Does Nineteen Week Ultrasound Take to Complete?
+How Long Does a 19-Week Ultrasound Scan Take to Complete?

-Most nineteen-week ultrasound scans take no more than 30 to 40 minutes to complete.
+Most 19-week ultrasound scans take no more than 30 to 40 minutes to complete.

 How is the Scan Performed?

-Ultrasound employs high-frequency sound waves to view graphic images of the unborn baby.
-The sonographer conducting the scan may apply an ultrasound gel on your abdominal area which can be wiped off later once the scan is complete.
+Ultrasound scan employs high-frequency sound waves to view graphic images of the unborn baby.
+The sonographer conducting the scan may apply an ultrasound gel on your abdominal area, which can be wiped off once the scan is complete.
 He will then place a small probe or transducer on your belly that will transmit the sound waves through the gel in your body.
-The transducer gathers the sounds which reflect back.
-These sound waves get converted into images on a computer.
+The transducer gathers the sounds which reflect back, and these sound waves get converted into images on a computer.

 What Can Be Seen in the Scan?

-19-week ultrasound what to expect can be an exciting prospect for the parents.
-It can be very thrilling for the parents to watch their unborn baby at 19 weeks ultrasound.
-With the doctor’s help, you may be able to see the bones and limbs of the baby – white and the soft tissues which will look grey speckled with dots.
-The baby’s skin may seem transparent and red mostly because of the presence of blood vessels.
-The baby’s skin may also appear to be covered with a creamy white coating known as vernix.
-The amniotic fluid encircling the unborn baby will seem black.
-The doctor may be able to point out the major organs of the baby to you including the baby’s heart.
+A 19-week ultrasound scan can be exciting for the parents.
+It can be very thrilling for the parents to watch their unborn baby at 19 weeks.
+If you are getting a 4D scan, with the doctor’s help, you may be able to see the bones and limbs of the baby – white and the soft tissues which will look grey speckled with dots.
+The baby’s skin may seem transparent and red, mostly because of the presence of blood vessels.
+The baby’s skin may also appear to be covered with a creamy white coating known as vernix; however, this is visible only in high-end machines.
+The amniotic fluid surrounding the unborn baby will appear to be black.
+The doctor may be able to point out the major organs of the baby to you, including the baby’s heart.

-What Sort of Abnormalities Can Be Detected on this Scan?
+What Sort of Abnormalities Can Be Detected Through This Scan?

-The different kinds of abnormalities that can be detected on this scan are listed below:
+The different kinds of abnormalities that can be detected through this scan are listed below: